How to Design Your Own Website in 2026

 Are you using email marketing or any other funnels to attract clients?
 (Squarespace’s Email Campaigns is a pretty straightforward service if you’re already going to use Squarespace as your website platform)

 Taking some time build in SEO into your website will help give your site a boost.
 Search Engine Optimization matters because it tells the internet search bots on the world wide web whether your site is worth popping up in someone’s search results.
 It helps get potential clients and customers to your website.
-SEO is just one of the ways to get a leg up in getting noticed.
+SEO is just one of the ways to get a leg up in getting noticed - even in our AI search-forward world.
+(AI’s pull from SEO as well)

 I’ve written a post on how to integrate SEO into your website here: How to Create a Successful Website (scroll down to goal #4: Optimize Your Website)

-If you have any questions about what I share here, feel free to reach out or drop a comment below!
+If you have any questions about what I share here, feel free to reach out!
 I’d be happy to help!

-Other resources that can help you build your own website:
+Other resources that can help your website thrive in 2026:

 Would you like me to design and build your Squarespace website?